maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Using Em's

 To affect font size for individual elements use em's.
-Em's are a scalable unit relative to the parent font size: if the parent font size changes all child element font sizes will also change proportionally.
-This is a good thing.
+Em's are a scalable unit relative to the parent font size: if the parent font size changes all child element font sizes will change proportionally.

 With our settings: